SukritGupta17/bmp-image-manipulation/README.md

 - Any other *.bmp file that isn't 24bit BMP is not handled by the program.
     - be able to handle header formats of other BMP type images.
 - Only a default output image for the blend module and can only handle two images of same dimensions.
-    - add the '-o' flag to this module to be able to receive output file names from the user.
+    - add the '-o' flag to this module to be able to recieve output file names from the user.
     - be able to blend two images with varying sizes and dimensions.
 - Add other useful extensions like:
     - Cropping images